I have forgotten

 • A self validating website, with Instant Calculators that allow components to be tested directly through the website.

-• An atomic code structure with allows users to license and download only the code they need.
+• An atomic code structure so users download only the code they need.

 • A reference library with fantastic worked solutions, helping users learn by example.